Online Bookkeeping Services for Small Business Owners

 Consider your software

 As you strategize for creating, sending, and organizing your invoices, we recommend automating as much as possible.
 Your accounting software likely offers a way to do this.
-At xendoo, we use QuickBooks Online and Xero, which both have invoicing solutions and are known for being the best accounting software options.
+At Xendoo, we use QuickBooks Online and Xero, which both have invoicing solutions and are known for being the best accounting software options.

 If you’re considering an invoicing program separate from your accounting, ensure the two integrate and consider online payment processing.
 Clients love having the option to quickly pay online, so make sure your software can integrate with payments.
-The easiest method is the simplest—at xendoo we offer solutions with online bookkeeping services, accounting, invoicing, and integrated payment processing all in one.
+The easiest method is the simplest—at Xendoo we offer solutions with online bookkeeping services, accounting, invoicing, and integrated payment processing all in one.

 A bookkeeper shows a business owner how to set up an invoice